flavioschuindt/corpus-callosum-segmentation/README.md

 If you have enough knowledge about Deep Learning architectures and you know at least the basics, you can jump directly in the code.
 If not, I would **strongly recommend** that you read my [dissertation](https://www.cos.ufrj.br/uploadfile/publicacao/2829.pdf) where you will find the basic theory to understand.

-In a nutshell, this is the problem that we are trying to solve here:
+In a nutshell, this is the problem: Given a Sagittal Brain MR Image, extract only the pixels containing the Corpus Callosum structure:

 ![alt text](docs/segmentation.png "CC Segmentation")

 You can read more in the above mentioned dissertation why it's important this segmentation and in which use cases it can be helpful.

-The final model architecture that we create is this one:
+The final model architecture that was created is this one:

 ![alt text](docs/architecture.png "Final U-Net Based Architecture")